Breathing

 Fifteen years went by.

 My daughter and her boyfriend have since gotten married, and they are parents now, leading busy, adult lives in England.
 We see them far less than we want to, but our California days fill up, and by and large we manage.
-We travel to England as often as we can, and learn to live with longing in between.
+We travel to England as often as we can, and we have learned to live with the longing in between.

-And now another Christmas is drawing near, and we have no reason to decorate or put up a tree.
+Now another Christmas is drawing near, and we have no reason to decorate or put up a tree.
 It doesn’t matter.
 The toyon in front of the house has exploded with bright red berries, and the prism in the kitchen window is casting rainbows on the walls, and the moon last night shone brightly through snowdrifts of cloud.
-The orange trees are heavy with fruit, a snowfall of feathery white blossoms has accumulated beneath the manzanita, and there are books on my nightstand waiting to be read.
+The orange trees are heavy with fruit, a snowfall of feathery white blossoms is accumulating beneath the manzanita, and there’s a stack of good books on my nightstand waiting to be read.
+Now and then we awake to a wintry white-out of fog.
 Nobody feels festive these days, but we know we have enough, and we are thankful.
 I will never get over the miracle of being here, the gift of bearing witness, the sufficiency of our lives.

-And sometimes I can’t get enough, either…but of air.
-I gulp and gasp, but my lungs will not fill.
-I think it’s called dyspnea, but I suspect that these are low-grade panic attacks, possibly related to current political developments.
+And at times, I can’t get enough, either…but of air.
+I think it’s called dyspnea, and it’s associated with anxiety.
+I yawn and gulp, but my lungs will not fill.
+It happens in the night, possibly related to current political developments, but maybe a result of my tendency to lie in bed reviewing my life, replaying regrets and worrying about things to come.
 Fortunately, after a few false starts, I manage to inhale, breathing deeply, quenched and grateful.
-See?
-I don’t take anything for granted, not even respiration.
+But as you can see, I don’t take anything for granted, not even respiration.

-One of my friends describes feelings of grief and outrage that manifest in her gut, causing stomach discomfort.
+For so many of us, our gratitude and joy coexist with anxiety and sadness.
+We cannot entirely tune out the disturbing news and terrible inequities, nor should we.
+One of my friends tells me that feelings of grief and outrage manifest in her gut, causing stomach discomfort.
 She is a practitioner of yoga, and finds solace in deep breathing, the very practice that eludes me.
 But although I haven’t learned the knack of that, I do have other tricks.
 The remedy usually begins with a walk outside.

-Today as I wandered along on a dirt road leading to the sea, past beloved trees and a glassy lagoon, a current of cool air caressed my face.
-As it turns out, all I needed was that breeze upon my skin.
-It was ineffably delicious just to be alive and conscious.
-When I reached the edge of the land, I stood and watched the silver ocean, waves pounding, splashing and spraying against the rocks, rambunctious and glorious.
+Today as I wandered along a familiar dirt road leading to the sea, a current of cool air caressed my face, and it was ineffably delicious just to be alive and conscious.
+Sometimes all it takes is a breeze upon the skin.
+When I reached the edge of the land, I stood in the silvery light and watched the ocean in one of its rambunctious moods, splashing and spraying against the rocks, big waves pounding.
+A portal of pale blue opened in the clouds.
 The earth and I breathed in unison.

 Step back, let go, exhale, said the universe.
 Have you forgotten already?